CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

   A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
   Such information might otherwise be put in a Pod specification or in a container image.

+- Requests and limits

+  - Requests
+    Set the minimum request resources for pod.
+If no enough resources, pod can not run.
+  - Limits
+    set the limits of the pod.
+If exceed the limit memory, OOM will happen.

 - Garbage Collection
   Garbage collection is a collective term for the various mechanisms Kubernetes uses to clean up cluster resources.
   This allows the clean up of resources like the following: